peterroelants/Theano_VSC/README.md

 ## Test Installation

-Check correct installing of Theano with GPU support by running check1.py as is [illustrated here](http://deeplearning.net/software/theano/tutorial/using_gpu.html).
+Check correct installing of Theano with GPU support by running `check1.py` as is [illustrated here](http://deeplearning.net/software/theano/tutorial/using_gpu.html).

+## Run Theano code on VSC node

+To run Theano code on the VSC node make sure to add the following line to you `.theanorc` file (This will use Intel MKL):

+    ldflags = -lmkl -lguide -lpthread